NCAR/python-tutorial/source/tutorials/yourfirst.rst

    ..

    The function arguments for our :code:`read_data` function are :code:`columns`\, :code:`types`\, and :code:`filename`\.
-   :code:`types` and :code:`filename` are both keyword arguments, which means that it is not necessary to include them in your function call; if you do not call them, their value is taken as what they are set equal to in the definition.
+   The :code:`types` and :code:`filename` variables are both keyword arguments, which means that it is not necessary to include them in your function call; if you do not call them, their value is taken as what they are assigned to in the function definition.

    When you see :code:`types={}` it means that :code:`types` is presumed to be an empty dictionary when unspecified (and so you don't have to specify it every time you call the function when this keyword isn't relevant).